urielflores1983/testproject/README.md

 # testproject
-This is for Anguler testing
+This is for Angular testing